demirciAhmet/GNU-Linux-Notes/Random Notes and Commands.md

 ## Some random commands

-This file contains random commands for any purpose.
+This file contains random commands and notes for any purpose.

 List what you have mounted: `sudo mount -av`